COmbinatorial PEptide POoling Design for TCR specificity

 Number of peptides

-Possible peptide occurence across pools
+Possible peptide occurrence

 Resulting balance

-Choose a file with peptides to upload:
+Choose a file with peptides to upload

-Or enter them here:
+Or enter peptides here

 Number of pools